 Honorable Mention: Clint Bowyer (a valiant drive back up to 15th after getting caught in Kurt and Jimmie’s squabble), NFL training camp (when that’s beating national NASCAR news each week, you know the sport is struggling), Sonoma losing a Sprint Cup date (hearing that from too many people to simply ignore it), Pennsylvania (much better than the 100-degree days we had last week)

-*Scott Speed:* Red Bull may give you wings, but their race team is flying by the seat of their pants these days, weighed down with more questions than a full-fledged episode of _Jeopardy!._ But while Brian Vickers’ future is a long-term panic attack for another column, the short-term issue concerns whether or not the Austrian contingent will go “Ja” on another multi-year contract extension for their eccentric former F-1 sophomore.
+Scott Speed: Red Bull may give you wings, but their race team is flying by the seat of their pants these days, weighed down with more questions than a full-fledged episode of Jeopardy!.
+But while Brian Vickers’s future is a long-term panic attack for another column, the short-term issue concerns whether or not the Austrian contingent will go “Ja” on another multi-year contract extension for their eccentric former Formula 1 sophomore.
 I’ve heard that deal is all but done, but it’s disconcerting to hear Jay Frye say over the weekend their driver has clearly regressed over the past few months.
-Runs of 30th, 25th, and 26th back up that theory, and it’s clear even if Speed does get another year with this group, he’s headed towards being a more exciting Sam Hornish, Jr. than the circuit’s next Montoya at this point.
+Runs of 30th, 25th and 26th back up that theory, and it’s clear even if Speed does get another year with this group, he’s headed towards being a more exciting Sam Hornish Jr. than the circuit’s next Montoya at this point.

 Looking for hope, Junior fans?
-I’ll at least give you this much: Matt Kenseth did charge back from 168 points down at this point to make the Chase in 2005.
-Earnhardt does have Watkins Glen, Michigan, and Bristol dead ahead, three places where he could easily click off three top-5 finishes under the right circumstances.
+I’ll at least give you this much: Kenseth did charge back from 168 points down at this point to make the Chase in 2005.
+Earnhardt does have Watkins Glen, Michigan and Bristol dead ahead, three places where he could easily click off three top-five finishes under the right circumstances.

-Honorable Mention: Robby Gordon Motorsports (38th, 36th, and 35th the last three races heading to the Glen), sponsorship searches (still without funding?
-Kahne, the No. 24, the No. 77, all of RPM… shall I go on?), Pocono’s safety record (better than you think, but skewed by an ugly crash at an ugly angle), Kevin Conway (the marketing tour inside a Sprint Cup car continues – and just think, you could be next!
-All you need is $4 million, a savvy idea, and a willingness to go just enough to meet minimum speed)
+Honorable Mention: Robby Gordon Motorsports (38th, 36th and 35th the last three races heading to the Glen), sponsorship searches (still without funding?
+Kasey Kahne, the No. 24, the No. 77, all of RPM… shall I go on?), Pocono’s safety record (better than you think, but skewed by an ugly crash at an ugly angle), Kevin Conway (the marketing tour inside a Sprint Cup car continues – and just think, you could be next!
+All you need is $4 million, a savvy idea and a willingness to go just enough to meet minimum speed).